rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 ![Paper Dice Rolls](/images/paper_dice_rolls.jpg)

-??? question "What about 12 Seed Words?"
+??? question "What about 12-Word Seeds?"

 	You could also do 12 seed words, which will give you 128-bits of entropy.